 Israel Experience High School Scholarship Program

-The Jewish United Fund/Jewish Federation and the Naftali Steinfeld Memorial Scholarship Fund offer scholarships based on financial need for high school students participating in approved Israel Experience programs.
+The Jewish United Fund and the Naftali Steinfeld Memorial Scholarship Fund offer scholarships based on financial need for high school students participating in approved Israel experience programs.
 The purpose of the Israel Experience High School Scholarship Program is to strengthen Jewish identity and nourish greater understanding and commitment to Israel and to the Chicago Jewish community.

-- Applicant must be enrolled in grade 9, 10, 11 or 12 (this includes graduating seniors who are going on a post-high school program).
+- Applicant must be enrolled in grades 10, 11 or 12 (this includes graduating seniors who are going on a post-high school program).

 - Applicant must demonstrate financial need.

 - Applicant must reside in metropolitan Chicago.
 Applicants living outside Illinois but attending school in the Chicago area are not eligible to apply.

 - Applicants presently in school outside of the United States are not eligible to apply.

 - Applicant must have applied to an approved Israel experience program which does not begin until after the application deadline.

 - Applicant must be committed to participating in Jewish communal activities after returning from Israel.

 - Families may apply for only one JUF Israel experience financial need scholarship in any one academic year, except in the instance of twins or other multiples.
 Applicants must wait a full year before applying for a second JUF Israel experience financial need scholarship, and are only eligible to do so if the second program is substantially different from the previous program.